anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 ## Communication with instructor and TA

+For questions about course content, please post question on Github issues, and '@' the instructor and TAs to bring it to our attention (we will provide guidance about how to do this).
 If you have a personal question or issue, you can email the instructor or TA directly.
 Additionally, we are available for office hours or by appointment if there is anything you would like to discuss with us in private.

 # Course materials